theslate/SnapWork/.clinerules/git-workflow-guide.md

 5. Implement the change (follow `.clinerules/csharp-style-guide.md`).
 6. If code files changed, run `dotnet csharpier .`; skip this step for documentation-only updates.
 7. If code files changed, run `dotnet build` (and `dotnet test` when tests exist).
 For documentation-only updates (`memory-bank/*.md`, `.clinerules/*.md`, `README.md`, or other Markdown), skip build/test and instead perform a focused documentation review (tables render correctly, links resolve, cross-references stay accurate).
-8. Commit the completed task immediately using Conventional Commit format; do not begin a new task before committing.
+8. After updating all relevant memory bank files and marking the active work item as `Completed`, commit the task using Conventional Commit format.
+The commit summary must include the `MXX-WI-YY` identifier, and the footer must contain `Refs: MXX-WI-YY`.
+Do not begin a new task before this commit is created.
 9. Open a PR targeting `main`; obtain human approval.
 10. Merge via fast-forward (preferred) or approved squash.
 11. Apply version bump and tag prior to push (manual until hooks exist).
 12. Update memory bank files if architectural or workflow context changes.

 ### Task-Scoped Commits
-- Capture each completed task in a dedicated commit before beginning additional work.
+- Capture each completed work item (WI) in exactly one primary commit before beginning additional work.
-- Do not aggregate multiple tasks into a single commit.
+- Do not aggregate multiple WIs into a single commit.
+- Commit summary must include the `MXX-WI-YY` identifier and the footer must include `Refs: MXX-WI-YY`.
-- When formatter or analyzer fixes are required after the initial commit, amend the task commit instead of creating a separate follow-up commit.
+- When formatter or analyzer fixes are required immediately after the initial commit, amend (`git commit --amend --no-edit`) instead of creating a separate follow-up commit.

 ## 7. Diff Hygiene
 - Exclude generated and build artifacts (refer to `.clineignore` and `.csharpierignore`).
 - Avoid unrelated formatting churn.
 - Keep each commit narrowly aligned with its message.
 - Ensure no new analyzer warnings or errors are introduced.
-- Explicitly audit `memory-bank` and `.clinerules` diffs to confirm scope accuracy and prevent unintended context churn.
+- Explicitly audit `memory-bank` and `.clinerules` diffs to confirm scope accuracy and prevent unintended context churn, ensuring work item status transitions align with committed changes.

 ## 8. AI Agent Git Protocol
 1. Review relevant memory bank entries and impacted files before editing.